-Kerri McGill, from Boston, is the 2020 Masterton District Fellow, supported by the Masterton District Council.
+Kerri McGill, from Boston, was the 2020 Masterton District Fellow supported by the Masterton District Council.

 McGill's art practice is mixed-media map collage dreamscapes which she describes as "poetic observations of humanity".
 Her internal map is made of mountains, valleys and twisting streets of New England, where she works as a scenic artist for film, undertaking large-scale projects and a range of technical processes, yet her early work was intimate narratives in oil.
 She has held an artist residency in Buenos Aires and done creative work in Dubai.